- Admissions & Aid

 - Mercy in Action

-Interested in teaching secondary school?
-In just five years, you can earn your bachelor’s degree in biology or history and your master’s degree in education.
+Interested in teaching biology in a secondary school?
+In just five years, you can earn your bachelor’s degree in biology and your master’s degree in education.

 During your senior year, you will take graduate level courses – as part of your undergraduate tuition.
 This prepares you for your fifth year, where you will complete your MsEd degree in a unique hybrid format that combines face-to-face and online courses.